How to Start an LLC in Mississippi - Complete Guide

 Single-member LLC:

-Taxed like a sole proprietorship; reported on Schedule C.
+Liability the same as a sole proprietorship; included on Schedule C.

 Multi-member LLC:

-Taxed like a partnership; files Form 1065.
-Members report profits/losses individually.
+Taxed as a partnership; 1065.
+The members report profits/losses on a one-on-one basis.

 9. Other Key Steps